-As a result of this unexpected information, which I learned of on or about Friday, July 12th, I telephoned the Senate leadership on the morning of the first business day thereafter, Monday, July 15th.
-It was then that I learned from the office of then Senate Majority Leader Lott that an "agreement had been reached" between Republicans and Democrats for Senate confirmation the next day of judicial nominees - Justice Kahn, among them.
-This is reflected by CJA's July 15, 1996 memo to Senate Judiciary Committee counsel (Exhibit "J-1"), faxed to the Committee's office and the offices of the Senate Majority and Minority Leaders (Exhibits "J-2", "J-3"), as well as by CJA's July 15, 1996 letter to Chief Counsel to Senator Herbert Kohl, a Committee member, (Exhibit "J-4")- copies of which were faxed to the Senate Judiciary Committee and Senate Majority and Minority Leaders.
-As these documents reflect, no Committee counsel saw fit to speak with me and, indeed, I could not even obtain confirmation that the evidentiary materials we had transmitted to the Committee under our May 27, 1996 letter (Exhibit "A-1") would be immediately transmitted to the Majority Leader's office, as requested by CJA's July 15, 1996 fax memo to Committee counsel (Exhibit "J-1"):
+As a result of this unexpected information, which I learned of on or about Friday, July 12th, I telephoned the Senate leadership on Monday morning July 15th.
+It was then that I learned from the office of then Senate Majority Leader Lott that an "agreement had been reached" between Republicans and Democrats for Senate confirmation the next day of judicial nominees-Justice Kahn, among them.
+This is reflected by fax CJA's July 15, 1996 memo to counsel to the Senate Judiciary Committee (Exhibit "J-1"), faxed to the Committee's office and the offices of the Senate Majority and Minority Leaders (Exhibits "J-2", "J-3"), as well as by CJA's July 15, 1996 letter to Senator Herbert Kohl, a Committee member, (Exhibit "J-4")-copies of which were faxed to the Senate Judiciary Committee and Senate Majority and Minority Leaders.
+Evident from CJA's July 15, 1996 letter to Senator Kohl is that no counsel at the Senate Judiciary Committee had seen fit to speak with me-and that I could not even obtain confirmation that, as requested by our memo-fax to counsel (Exhibit "J-1"), the evidentiary materials we had transmitted under our May 27, 1996 letter (Exhibit "A-1") would be immediately transmitted to the Majority Leader's office:

-"We do not know the status of our transmittal request inasmuch as the Senate Judiciary Committee receptionists have refused to even verify that our fax has been given to its counsel - whose identity I was told is 'confidential' - and have refused to confirm that the materials will, as requested, be transmitted [to the Majority Leader's office]..."
-(Exhibit "J-4", p.
-2)13
+"We do not know the status of our transmittal inasmuch as the Senate Judiciary Committee receptionists have refused to even verify that our fax has been given to its counsel-whose identity I was told is 'confidential'- and have refused to confirm that the materials will, as requested, be transmitted [to the Majority Leader's Office. . .

-CJA also phoned Mr. Van Allen and Ms. Rabenda, who then contacted the Committee, by phone and in writing (Exhibit "K"), requesting that it provide the Senate Majority Leader with any "documentation created by the Senate Judiciary Committee staff relating to [their] strong opposition" to Justice Kahn's confirmation, including relating to their June 7th visit to the Committee when they "spoke for approximately 5-10 minutes" with a "staff member".
+CJA also phoned Mr. Van Allen and Ms. Rabenda, who then contacted the Committee, by phone and in writing (Exhibit "K"), requesting that it provide the Senate Majority Leader with any "documentation created by the Senate Judiciary Committee staff relating to [their] strong opposition" to Justice Kahn's confirmation, including relating to their June 7th visit to the Committee when they "spoke for approximately 5-10 minutes with a "staff member".